Retrospective Honours Acclaimed French Sculptor Who Called Bangkok Home

 Some artists most fully realise their vision only when they uproot themselves from familiar environs and seek a fresh perspective.
 For the contemporary sculptor Valérie Goutard, a leap of faith propelled her from her home in France to Bangkok, and it was here that she created the works that now place her among the most important sculptors of the past century.
+Her retrospective “The Reflection of Infinity” will be at Subhashok The Art Center, beginning on Jan.
+20 and running until Mar.
+14.

 The late Goutard, familiarly and artistically known as Val, will be celebrated with a career-spanning retrospective beginning next month at SAC (Subhashok The Arts Center) in Bangkok.
 The exhibit, “The Reflection of Infinity,” highlights the essence of Val’s life and work in Thailand, and features the widest range of her work yet presented to the public.